missKatiaPunter/authortest/README.md

 }
 ```

-it should be written in your index.js file.
-In order to make it available in your index.test.js file you need to add `module.exports` statement at the end of your JavaScript file:
+It should be written in your index.js file.
+In order to make it available in your index.test.js file you need to add a `module.exports` statement at the end of your JavaScript file:

 ```js
 function isPrime(n) {